wasobi/genome/README.md

 As an example, consider the sequence ATTTGGATT.
 From the following table you can see that the linguistic complexity is 35 / 40 = 0.875.
 Note that the possible number of kmers (usually 4^k) is limited by the length of the sequence (i.e. the number of possible k-mers of length 9 in the sequence is 1, not 4^9).
+## Instructions
+1. Define a function to count kmers of size k, where k is specified as an argument.
+2. Define a function to create a pandas data frame containing all possible k and the associated number of observed and expected kmers (see above table).
+3. Define a function to produce a graph from the data frame of the proportion of each kmer observed.
+4. Define a function to calculate linguistic complexity.
+5. Write a script to thoroughly test each of your functions.
+6. Use the main function to read in your sequence data and output results.
+7. Create a github repository including a README (in markdown) to submit your work.
+Be sure that all your functions have appropriate docstrings.